Skip to main content

 The user defined additional groks are now matched against the value of the message field.
 In the example above against "123 additional-infomation 456".

-Assuming the following additonal grok is defined:
+Assuming the following additional grok is defined:

 "%{NUMBER:valueOne} %{WORD:someWord} %{NUMBER:valueTwo}"